florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 Of course, lossless compression techniques can be used and it might make sense to only send updates once a good network connection is possible.
 Additionally, specialized compression techniques for Federated Learning can be applied [4].
-These are lossy compression algorithms, meaning that some information is lost.
+Since only the average update is required to compute the next model, these compression methods try to encode updates with fewer bits while keeping the average stable.
-Still, good models can be learned since these methods were developed (or later analyzed) with Federated Learning in mind.
+It is acceptable that individual updates are compressed in a lossy manner, as long as the overall average does not change too much.

 On a high level, compression algorithms for Federated Learning can be put into two classes:
 - *Sketched updates*: Clients compute a normal weight update and perform a compression afterwards.
+The compressed update is often an [unbiased estimator]({{ site.baseurl }}{% link _posts/2018-07-17-estimators.md %}) of the true update, meaning they are the same on average.
 One of the more sophisticated such techniques is [Probabilistic Quantization]({{ site.baseurl }}{% link _posts/2018-02-25-probabilistic-quantization.md %}), which I described in more detail in another blog post
 - *Structured updates*: During the optimization process, the update is restricted to be of a form that allows for an efficient compression.
 For example, the updates might be forced to be sparse or low-rank.
 The optimization then finds the best possible update of this form

-There are no strong guarantees regarding which method works the best.
+There are no strong guarantees about which method works the best.
 It heavily depends on the problem and the distributions of the updates.
-Like in many parts of machine learning, different methods just have to be tested and compared empirically.
+Like in many parts of machine learning, different methods just have to be tested and are compared empirically.

 ### Privacy

 On a first look, Federated Learning seems like a method that it is very privacy-friendly.
-However, one could think about an attacker that analyzes the weight updates sent by users to make conclusions about their data [5].
+However, one could think about an attacker that analyzes the weights to make conclusions about the data of users [5].
 If the behavior of the coordinating server is also adversarial, the model could be a neural network with so much capacity that it overfits badly.
 Since neural networks are [universal function approximators](https://en.wikipedia.org/wiki/Universal_approximation_theorem), this model might just learn to approximate the function that directly acts as a look-up table to the data used for training.
 In this case, the user's data would not be private because it is still represented more or less clearly in the model.